Checking date: 22/04/2025 18:57:10

 Requirements (Subjects that are assumed to be known)

-To fully benefit from this course, students are expected to have completed the following courses: - Managing and Leading People - Strategic Management - International Strategic Management - Organizational Behavior - Comparative HR - Financial Management - Commercial Management - Production Management - Accounting
+In order to make the most of this course, students should have completed the following courses: - Managing and Leading People - Strategic Management - International Strategic Management - Organizational Behavior - Comparative HR - Financial Management - Commercial Management - Production Management - Accounting

 Objectives

 By the end of the course, students should be able to: 1.
-Improve the way they work in teams.
-2. Develop negotiation skills for different human resources areas.
-3. Analyze and develop management competences.
-4. Know the mentoring and coaching approaches and their usefulness in the company.
+Enhance their ability to work effectively in teams.
+2. Develop negotiation skills applicable to various HR areas.
+3. Analyze and develop key management competencies.
+4. Understand mentoring and coaching approaches and recognize their value within the organization.

 Description of contents: programme

 The course focuses on four key topics: 1.
 Teamwork 2.
 Negotiation 3.
-Leadership techniques and instruments 4.
+Leadership Techniques and Tools 4.
 Coaching

 Learning activities and methodology

-The course includes theoretical lectures, analysis of real business cases, reading of articles, and other recommended bibliography.
-Students are expected to prepare by reading assigned cases and materials before each class session.
-Student attendance and active participation in discussions are vital.
-They should actively engage by answering questions, adding to or questioning others' remarks, elevating discussions through probing, and asking insightful questions that shed light on the concepts or issues being explored.
+The course will be based on theoretical classes, analysis of real business cases, reading articles and other bibliographic materials recommended by the professor, as well as the discussion of ideas.
+Students are required to read the assigned cases and readings before each class.
+Class attendance and active participation in discussions are essential.
+Students are expected to actively engage by answering questions, adding comments, or questioning the interventions of others, elevating the discussions through inquiry, and asking relevant questions that provide clarity on the concepts or issues being analyzed.
 In this course, students should not use artificial intelligence tools to carry out the work or exercises proposed by the faculty.
 In the event that the use of AI by the student gives rise to academic fraud by falsifying the results of an exam or work required to accredit academic performance, the Regulation of the University Carlos III of Madrid of partial development of the Law 3/2022, of February 24th, of University Coexistence, will be applied.

 Assessment System